Covered Connecticut Program

 Exemptions & Appeals

-There is no longer be a financial penalty for not having coverage.
+There is no longer a financial penalty for not having coverage.
 An exemption for hardship/affordability is still required for those individuals over the age of 30 looking to purchase a catastrophic health plan.

 When you apply through Access Health CT, you may need to provide us with additional information before or after you submit your application.
 We may request documents from you to prove the information you supplied to us.